NautilusStation13-5/NautilusStation13.5/README.md

 Nautilus Station is also open-source, so anyone is free to contribute to the project!
 If you have questions or need help, don't hesitate to ask on the GitHub.

-I also absolutely don't mind if other forks wish to use our code for their own projects.
-After all, SS14 is all about collaboration!
+I too don't mind if other forks wish to use our code for their own projects.
 As long as it's not code ported over from another fork, of course.
 See attributions.

 ## Building